drivera123/LDRS591/_pages/unit-6-learning-activities.md

 ### Learning Activity 6.3 - Blog post

-a\) Read chapter 11, "Data Analysis and Findings," in Plano-Clark and Creswell \(2015\).
+* Read chapter 11, "Data Analysis and Findings," in Plano-Clark and Creswell \(2015\).

-b\) Using the evaluation criteria on pg.
+* Using the evaluation criteria on pg.
 377 in Plano-Clark & Creswell \(2015\), complete the following questions to evaluate the data analysis and findings in a qualitative research report in the servant leadership article you chose.
 The figure on page 378 provides a template for recording your rating and rationale for the following questions:

-1. Did the researcher\(s\) use rigorous qualitative analysis procedures?
+  * Did the researcher\(s\) use rigorous qualitative analysis procedures?
-2. Did the researcher\(s\) use at least three strategies to validate the findings?
+  * Did the researcher\(s\) use at least three strategies to validate the findings?
-3. Did the findings include a description of the people, places, or events in the study?
+  * Did the findings include a description of the people, places, or events in the study?
-4. Did the findings include appropriate themes about the central phenomenon?
+  * Did the findings include appropriate themes about the central phenomenon?
-5. Did the findings relate multiple themes to each other?
+  * Did the findings relate multiple themes to each other?
-6. Did the data analysis represent a good qualitative process?
+  * Did the data analysis represent a good qualitative process?
-7. Did the findings provide a good exploration of the central phenomenon?
+  * Did the findings provide a good exploration of the central phenomenon?

 Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.
 The post should be between 250-500 words.